itsjop/lorekeeper_3/README.md

 Important: For those who are not familiar with web dev, please refer to the [Wiki](http://wiki.lorekeeper.me/index.php?title=Tutorial:_Setting_Up) for a much more detailed set of instructions!!

+## Docker Setup (Recommended)

+For the easiest setup experience, you can use Docker and Docker Compose to run Lorekeeper without manual installation steps.
+See [DOCKER.md](DOCKER.md) for instructions.

+## Manual Setup

 ## Obtain a copy of the code

 ```